Learn something new every day

-Twin-tip skis were developed by Clint Fiala, who constructed twin-tip skis in his garage before realizing the commercial potential of the skis.
+Twin-tip skis were developed by Clint Fiala, who constructed these skis in his garage before realizing the commercial potential of the skis.
 The design was picked up by Salomon, a venerable ski company, as the Teneighty.
-Today there are a wide range of twin-tip skis on the market, although Teneighties are linked with high quality.
-Sales of twin-tip skis are rising while skiing grows in popularity as a winter sport.
+Today there are a wide range of twin-tips on the market, although Teneighties are linked with high quality.

 In addition to being upturned at the front and the back, twin-tip skis also have a distinctive hourglass design, narrowing slightly in the middle.
-Twin-tip skis can come in designs which are very wide for increased stability on a variety of terrain, or they can be narrow for speed.
-Either way, twin-tip skis are highly adaptive, allowing skiers to turn on a dime, spin in halfpipes, and do a variety of other skiing stunts.
+These skis can come in designs which are very wide for increased stability on a variety of terrain, or they can be narrow for speed.
+Either way, they are highly adaptive, allowing skiers to turn on a dime, spin in halfpipes, and do a variety of other skiing stunts.

 Twin-tip skis are often linked with snowboards, because both enable athletes to do an astounding array of tricks.
 Many snowboarders have taken up twin-tip skis as well because it is actually possible to do more tricks on skis, due to the greater amount of speed which can be achieved.
 As a result, skiers and snowboarders are often seen sharing space in halfpipes and other areas at ski resorts set aside for tricks.

 Some traditional skiers are uncomfortable with the rise of twin-tip skis.
-Twin-tip skiing is markedly different than progressing in a stately and elegant fashion down the slopes.
+Skiing with these skis is markedly different than progressing in a stately and elegant fashion down the slopes.
 It is a rugged, active version of skiing which can potentially be far more dangerous, as well as providing a rewarding adrenalin rush.
 At resorts where adequate provisions have not been made for twin-tip skiers, this has led to conflict on the slopes.

 Twin tip skis do not necessarily allow for quicker turning or spinning.
 The twin tip merely allows for rearwards, or "fakie" landings, takeoffs, cruising and carving, and tricks.